Home Master's Degree Programs in Criminal Justice Master's in Criminal Justice Programs in Idaho

 Working in criminal justice in Idaho may mean any number of things.
 One recent success in the criminal justice system of Idaho involved the handling of court case animals.
 These animals, who were often the victims of abuse, rarely made it out of detention alive.
 Efforts from those across the industry have now created a system in which 70% of court case animals are rehabilitated and adopted out (Idaho Statesman, 2015).

 With a criminal justice master’s degree in Idaho, you may explore job opportunities in a variety of settings.
-Police supervisors in Idaho bring in an average salary of $60,700 per year (O*Net, 2015).
-A 5% boost in job openings is expected between 2012 and 2022 (O*Net, 2015).
+Police supervisors in Idaho bring in an average salary of $84,660 per year (Bureau of Labor Statistics, 2022).
+Job openings are expected to remain stable through 2030 (CareerOneStop, 2022).

 What Will It Take to Earn My Criminal Justice Graduate Degree in Idaho?